-Schemas are JSON definitions that are used to validate of JSON events.
-They're based on the popular JSON Schema standard, and all schemas matching draft version 2019-09 are supported.
-You can find the library under Knowledge > Schemas.
-Its purpose is to provide an interface for creating, editing, and maintaining Schemas.
+Schemas are JSON definitions that are used to validate JSON events.
+They're based on the popular JSON Schema standard, and LogStream supports schemas matching that standard's Drafts 0 through 7.

+You can find the schema library under Knowledge > Schemas.
+Its purpose is to provide an interface for creating, editing, and maintaining schemas.

-You validate a schema using the C.Schema('<schema name>').validate(<object field>) built-in method.
-This function can be called anywhere in Cribl LogStream that JavaScript expressions are supported.
+''' You validate a schema using this built-in method: C.Schema('<schema_name>').validate(<object_field>). '''

-Typical use cases for Schema validation:
+You can call this method anywhere in LogStream that supports JavaScript expressions.
+Typical use cases for schema validation: